 – download and complete a 61 point maintenance checklist.

 – Liability insurance – jibaisekihoken.

-– Do you want to pay only 5-6 man for your shaken?
+– Do you want to pay as little as 35,000yen for your shaken?

 Step 2 – Preparation

 A list of things that you will need and get together, before you go in for the test:

 – Your name stamp (inkan)